-- Two production boreholes close to each other; - Four newly drilled boreholes, one to be equipped in 2017/18; - Two reservoirs 0,1kl and 0.2 kl. - Supply meets demand
+- Two production boreholes close to each other; - four newly drilled boreholes, one to be equipped in 2017/18; - two reservoirs 0,1kl and 0.2 kl; - supply meets demand.

-Prince Albert Road:
+4.4.4 Prince Albert Road

 - One production borehole Transnet;

-- One reservoir 50 kl;
+- one reservoir 50 kl;

-- Supply meets demand
+- Supply meets demand.

-Figure 3.39: Water Infrastructure in Prince Albert Town
+Figure 4.7: Water Infrastructure in Prince Albert Town

-Figure 3.40: Water Infrastructure in Bitterwater
+Figure 4.8: Water Infrastructure in Bitterwater/Leeu Gamka

-Water Projects in Prince Albert:
+4.4.5 Water Projects in Prince Albert

-- Additional reservoir on the North End side of Prince Albert must be established - 2.
-Borehole to be drilled at Noordeinde in Prince Albert; - 3.
-Build diversion structure in river with gabions for irrigation furrow in Prince Albert 2018/19; - 4.
-Four data loggers to be installed at Prince Albert in various boreholes to monitor water levels as well as one at Leeu Gamka; - 5.
-Equipping boreholes in Klaarstroom, Prince Albert and Leeu Gamka-2017/18; - 6.
-Package plant to take Fluoride out of Transnet borehole water in Leeu Gamka 2018/19; - 7.
-Future projects might be drilling of two boreholes and package plant near Noordeinde Prince Albert; - 8.
-Off stream dam for fountain water in Prince Albert - 9.
-Bulk water meters to be installed also on boreholes in all towns.
+- 1. Additional reservoir on the North End side of Prince Albert must be established: - 2. borehole to be drilled at Noordeinde in Prince Albert: - 3. build diversion structure in river with gabions for irrigation furrow in Prince Albert 2018/19; - 4. four data loggers to be installed at Prince Albert in various boreholes to monitor water levels as well as one at Leeu Gamka; - 5. equipping boreholes in Klaarstroom, Prince Albert and Leeu Gamka-2017/18; - 6. package plant to take Fluoride out of Transnet borehole water in Leeu Gamka 2018/19; - 7. future projects might be drilling of two boreholes and package plant near Noordeinde Prince Albert; - 8. off stream dam for fountain water in Prince Albert; - 9. bulk water meters to be installed also on boreholes in all towns.

-Key Water Project Achievement in Prince Albert 2018-19:
+4.4.6 Key Water Project Achievement in Prince Albert 2018-19

-- 1. Re-allocated MIG allocation towards water resource management - 2.
-Telemetric system to monitor water facilities - Restriction of the water use to 90 litres per person per day reduced daily demand from nearly 2.2 ML to 1.3 ML per day in Prince Albert Town,
+- 1. Re-allocated MIG allocation towards water resource management; - 2. telemetric system to monitor water facilities; - restriction of the water use to 90 litres per person per day reduced daily demand from nearly 2.2 ML to 1.3 ML per day in Prince Albert Town,

-3.41: Water Infrastructure in Klaarstroom
+Figure 4.9: Water Infrastructure in Klaarstroom

-3.3.5 ENERGY AND ELECTRICITY
+4.5 ENERGY AND ELECTRICITY

-The Electricity Master Plan is date 2016/17.
-The load forecast is derived from the percentage annual household growth increase derived from the 2014 SDF.
+The Electricity Master Plan is dated 2016/17.
+This needs to be reevaluated and updated based on recent developments in the renewable energy sector and the Municipal Energy Resilience plan from WCG.
+The load forecast is derived from the percentage annual household growth increase from the 2014 SDF.
 The existing load on the Prince Albert network is in the order of 2.5MW and is expected to grow to between 3.5 and 5.5 MW by 2030.

 With the expected load growth in the future, the above deficiencies will be more prominent.
-Voltages, just below steady-state criteria are also expected to continue.
-These are further worsened by the large development expected at the North En
+Voltages just below steady-state criteria are also expected to continue.
+These are further worsened by the large development expected at the North End

-There are high and medium voltage powerlines run along Leeu-Gamka and Klaarstroom.
+There are high and medium voltage powerlines running along Leeu-Gamka and Klaarstroom.
 Only medium voltage powerlines connect the town of Prince Albert.

-Powerlines form part of the national power grid and have several substations which then branch out to supply energy to various settlements and rural areas (farms).
+Powerlines form part of the national power grid and have several substations which branch out to supply energy to various settlements and rural areas (farms).